tchoo-oracle/jms-livelabs-staging-developer/java-management/understand-concepts-related-to-management-agent/understand-concepts-related-to-management-agent.md

 ### Prerequisites
 - You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
-- You are using an Oracle Linux image or Windows OS on your Managed Instance machine or compute instance for this workshop.
+- You are using an Oracle Linux image or Windows OS on your Managed Instance for this workshop.
 - Access to the cloud environment and resources configured in [Lab 2](?lab=setup-a-fleet).

 ## Task 1: Understand Concepts related to Management Agent installation